realkoder/soft-dev-02-testing/README.md

 **Quality Control (QC).
 Reactive**

 - Making sure that the desired level of quality is achieved
     - _Testing_ - Enforcement of quality control by finding defects in a product

 ---

-### Verfication vs Validation
+# Verification vs Validation

 **Verification** - Checks that the work product meets the requirements